 The Company reviews income tax positions expected to be taken in income tax returns to determine if there are any income tax uncertainties.
 The Company recognizes tax benefits from uncertain tax positions only if it is more likely than not that the tax positions will be sustained on examination by taxing authorities, based on technical merits of the positions.
+The Company would recognize interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations, and any accrued interest and penalties would be included on the related tax liability line in the consolidated balance sheet.
 The Company has identified no income tax uncertainties.

 During 2020 and 2019, the Company believes it experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit the ability to utilize the Company's net operating losses (NOLs).
 The Company may have experienced additional ownership changes in earlier years further limiting the NOL carry-forwards that may be utilized.
 The Company has not yet completed a formal Section 382 analysis.
-The general limitation rules allow the Company to utilize its NOLs subject to an annual limitation that is determined by multiplying the federal long-term tax-exempt rate by the Company's value immediately before the ownership change.
+The general limitation rules allow the Company to utilize its NOLs subject to an annual limitation that is determined by multiplying the federal long-term tax-exempt rate by the Company's value immediately before the ownership change